-For more information about our learning this term, please click on the Summer Term Curriculum Overview.
+For more details about our learning this term please click on the Autumn Term Curriculum Overview.

-We look forward to a very enjoyable term full of learning and progress.
-If you have any questions/queries now or throughout the term, please do not hesitate to speak to me, either after school or by making an appointment via the school office.
+We look forward to a very enjoyable year full of learning and progress.
+I am always available to talk to if you have any questions or concerns throughout the year.
+This can either be after school or by making an appointment at the school office.

 Thank you for your continued support.

 Miss S. Vasiljevic